-- 8.7 An entity shall disclose in the notes information about the key assumptions concerning the future, and other key sources of estimation uncertainty at the reporting date, that asets . asets . a ANA have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
-In respect of those assets and
+- 8.7 An entity shall disclose in the notes information about the key assumptions concerning the future, and other key sources of estimation uncertainty at the reporting date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
+In respect of those assets and liabilities, the notes shall include details of: - (a) their nature; and - (b) their carrying amount as at the end of the reporting period.